-Post-traumatic stress disorder (PTSD) is a psychiatric disorder that can occur in people who have experienced or witnessed a traumatic event.
+Post traumatic stress disorder (PTSD) is a mental health disorder, currently defined and diagnosable by ICD-II, which can occur in people who have experienced or witnessed a traumatic event.
 It’s commonly thought of as resulting from dramatic events like a car accident, an act of war, a personal attack or rape, or other traumatic events.
 However, more and more therapists are identifying smaller trauma’s, sometimes sustained over a long period, which can also cause the symptoms of PTSD.

 Historically PTSD was known in the past as phrases like “shell shock,” a common occurrence during and after World War I. After World War II, veterans described it as “combat fatigue.”